examplia/balance/README.md

     "negative": ["-20% damage penalty", "-15% clip size"] },
   "changes": [],
-  "reasoning": "This weapon concept aims to provide Flanker with a new aggressive playstyle option.", "isConcept": true
+  "reasoning": ["This weapon concept aims to provide Flanker with a new aggressive playstyle option."], "isConcept": true
 }
 ```